GraceskAxel/HyperXN/README.md

 3. Upload the latest Heliactyl v12 release and unzip it
 4. Remove settings.json and database.sqlite
 5. Unzip the zip with your old settings.json and database.sqlite

-# Legacy Deprecation Notice

-Heliactyl v6, v7, v8, v9, v10, v11 is now deprecated as listed in our Discord and should not be used.
-Please update to Heliactyl v12.